chiefenne/JETI_EX_BUS/README.md

 ## Hardware Layer

  The following flowchart describes the setup of the hardware and indicates the physical connections.
-The receiver is connected with the board (Pyboard, ESP32, etc.) via three wires (vcc, gnd, signal).
+The receiver is connected with the board (RP2040 board, ESP32, etc.) via three wires (vcc, gnd, signal).
 The connection between the board and the sensors is established via four wires (vcc, gnd, sda, scl) for each of the sensors (I2C).

 <p align="center">
   <kbd> <!-- make a frame around the image -->